 About the Author

 is a social innovator, systems thinker, and community organizer.
 As a child, it pained him to see most people struggling while a few were living in opulence.
 This inspired in him a lifelong quest to create a fair and sustainable world in collaboration with others.
 As a young adult, groomed for a career in finance, he opted not to pursue a career on Wall Street and chose instead to dedicate his life to community enrichment.
 Through his non-profit work, he saw firsthand the extent to which our economic system causes human and ecological strife.
-Consequently, Adams has devoted himself to the implementation of a new economic paradigm that might allow humanity to thrive in harmony with nature.
+Consequently, Martin devoted himself to the development of a new economic paradigm that might allow humanity to thrive in harmony with nature.
 His book Land: A New Paradigm for a Thriving World

 is the fruit of his years of research into a part of this economic model; its message stands to educate policymakers and changemakers worldwide.
 Martin is executive director of Progress.org

 You can also follow Martin via social media:

 “I’ve worked with Martin Adams for several years and have come to appreciate his service orientation and dedication to quality.
 I’ve met few people with higher standards or as high integrity as Martin.
 His new book, and his life, emerge from his spirit and insight—he’s a gift to our world.”

 “Martin is a deeply introspective thinker.
 His work ethic, as well as his passion for learning and excelling in new areas, is at a level most of us only dream about.
 Beyond his very compassionate nature for all things on this planet, he also works tirelessly to inform others on ways humanity might create a brighter and healthier place for us all to live.
 Martin is a rare man that not only talks the talk, but truly is walking a higher path on all levels, especially in the areas of work, trust, integrity, and heartfelt honesty.”